ShaylenReddy42/DNSFlusherWindowsService/README.md

 ## Build instructions

-Run `scripts\build.cmd` and the resulting executable will be in the publish folder at the root of the repository
+Run `scripts/build.cmd` and the resulting executable will be in the publish folder at the root of the repository

 All relevant scripts will be in the publish folder too, to register the service, and to delete it